-The UK government has announced their new Graduate Route post-study work visa, allowing international students to stay in the UK for up to two years after successful completion of their course.
+The UK government has officially opened a new Graduate Immigration route post-study work visa on 1 July 2021, allowing international students to stay in the UK for up to two years after successful completion of their course.
 By implementing this, PhD graduates can live and work in the UK for up to three years.

 1. What is Graduate Route?